garysweaver/irie/README.md

 #### Customing the Default Behavior

+One way to do this is:

+    module Hello
+      extend ActiveSupport::Concern

+      included do
+        acts_as_restful_json
+        class_attribute :name, instance_writer: true
+      end

+      module ClassMethods
+        def hello(value)
+          self.name = value.to_sym
+        end
+      end

+      def index
+        respond_to do |format|
+          format.json do
+            render :json => {"hello" => self.name}.to_json
+          end
+        end
+      end
+    end

+Then:

+    class FoobarsController < ApplicationController
+      include Hello
+    end

+    class BarfoosController < ApplicationController
+      include Hello
+    end

-Take a look at the controller in `lib/restful_json/controller.rb` to see how the actions are defined, and just copy/paste into your controller or module, etc. and just make sure that it is defined after `acts_as_restful_json` is called.
+For more realistic use that takes advantage of existing configuration in the controller, take a look at the controller in `lib/restful_json/controller.rb` to see how the actions are defined, and just copy/paste into your controller or module, etc. and make sure that it is defined after `acts_as_restful_json` is called and keep it up-to-date.

 ### Thanks!